 The culture of learning makes knowledge a standard, not some additional activity that distracts you from your responsibilities.
-In organisations that promote culture of learning, training becomes an indispensable and valuable part of work.
-A learning culture also gets employees thinking in practical terms about developing the skills that they will need in new positions and over their career path.
+In organisations that promote a culture of education, training becomes an indispensable and valuable part of work.
+A learning culture also gets employees thinking in practical terms about developing the skills that they will need in new positions and over their career paths.

 However, it doesn’t have to be like that.
 With frequent exposure to skills and knowledge in the continuous employee development programme, your employees are more likely to remember acquired knowledge and use it in their everyday work.